Microsoft Entra February 15, 2023 2

 Browsers

-SharePoint and OneDrive integration with Azure AD B2B
+SharePoint and OneDrive integration with Entra ID B2B

-A last thing before we start, we should determine whether the policies should apply to both guest and member accounts.
-Even if you decide not to apply the policies to guests, you should not skip this step.
+Before starting, we should determine whether the policies should apply to guest and member accounts.
+Even if you decide not to use the policies for guests, you shouldn’t skip this step.

 Simply download and connect to the SharePoint Online Management Shell and use the following cmdlet;